Selected Educational Outcomes

 MATH 2262Analytic Geometry and Calculus II4

-Any D.2.a or D.1 laboratory science from a different discipline than the sequence completed in D.2.a (with 2 hours "spilling" into Supporting Courses) or ENGR 2320 (with 1 hour "spilling" into Supporting Courses)2
+Any Technology, Mathematics, and Sciences laboratory science from a different discipline than the sequence completed as part of the Core IMPACTS (with 2 hours "spilling" into Supporting Courses) or ENGR 2320 (with 1 hour "spilling" into Supporting Courses)2

 Senior College Curriculum60